AntimatterReactor/night/README.md

 ### Building from Source

+Currently, Night is unbuildable on platforms like debian and ubuntu because of the default gcc version they have which is gcc-9

-1. Install Dependancies
+##### 1. Install Dependencies

 `g++` (version 10+)<br>
 `cmake` (version 3+)

+Note: you need to put them on PATH in Windows

-2. Clone Repository
+##### 2. Clone Repository

-If you would like to clone Night and Dusk (recommend), be sure to fetch it's submodule:
+If you would like to clone Night and Dusk (recommended), be sure to fetch it's submodule:

 ```
 git clone --recurse-submodules https://github.com/DynamicSquid/night.git